Balance and physical Therapeutics

 - Future research in conjunction with Touro College Physical Therapy department to study the effects of the LSVT Big Intervention program on individuals with PD

 Dr. Burke received her Bachelor of Science in Physical Therapy from Ithaca College, a Masters Degree in Exercise Physiology from Queens College, is a Clinical Specialist in Neurology accredited by the APTA, and has a Doctorate of Physical Therapy from Touro College.
-Dr. Burke specializes in vestibular and balance therapy and is an adjunct professor at Touro College as well as a fulltime Clinical Assistant professor in the Physical Therapy Dept at SB University.
+Dr. Burke specializes in vestibular and balance therapy and is an adjunct professor at Touro College as well as a fulltime Clinical Assistant professor in the Physical Therapy Dept at SUNY Stony Brook University.

-Stacy Trebing PT
+Stacy Trebing, PT

 Stacy Trebing helped originate the balance program at SSNA in 1995.
 She received her Bachelors of Science from Stony Brook University.
 Ms. Trebing was trained in Vestibular Therapy at Rusk Institute of Rehabilitation Medicine at the NYU Medical Center.
 In addition, Ms. Trebing is certified in LSVT BIG for treatment of Parkinson's disease, has extensive experience and numerous certifications in vestibular rehab, and extensive experience in the treatment of neurologic conditions.
 Ms. Trebing specializes in Balance and Vestibular Rehabilitation.